Metric response of relative entropy: A universal indicator of quantum criticality: Quantum spin chains

 \section{Quantum spin chains}

-We will now concentrate on two specific interacting spin $S=1/2$ chains, namely the transverse field Ising model (TFIM) and another Ising model with three-spin interaction terms.
-While the former model is integrable which allows analytic calculations for $N \gg 1$, the latter model is not and we will resort to exact diagonalization (ED) on small chains to calculate the response $\Sigma_{ii}$.
-In the former (latter) case, we calculate $\Sigma_{ii}$ using $n=1,2$ ($n=1,2,3$) subsystems to investigate the behavior of this quantity.
+We will now concentrate on two specific interacting spin $S=1/2$ chains, namely, the transverse field Ising model (TFIM) and another Ising model with three-spin interaction terms.
+While the former model is integrable, which allows analytic calculations for $N \gg 1$, the latter model is not and we will resort to ED on small chains to calculate the response $\Sigma_{hh}$.
+In the former (latter) case, we calculate $\Sigma_{hh}$ using $n=1,2$ ($n=1,2,3$) subsystems to investigate the behavior of this quantity for small subsystems.